-The Simpson Center for the Humanities is involved in a number of past and emerging undergraduate programs, most prominently among them being the Summer Institute for Arts & Humanities (SIAH) created in 2002 through a collaboration with the Undergraduate Research Program (URP).
-SIAH offers a research opportunity for undergraduates to engage in scholarly research with accomplished scholars and peers while earning full-time academic credit.
-The Katz Scholar program is a new initiative that began in 2020 to support undergraduate scholars research and learn about the work of the annual Katz Distinguished Lecturers.
-The Simpson Center also hosts, sponsors, and funds various undergraduate pedagogy and research initiatives.
-Humanities First, an exciting new program from the Humanities Division of the College of Arts & Sciences resides in the Simpson Center suite of offices and conference rooms, while multi-year projects, such as Pedagogies of Reciprocity, receive funding to develop global education partnerships.
-Learn more about the programs, resources, projects, and partnerships through the links and web pages below.
+The Simpson Center for the Humanities is involved in a number of programs that support undergraduates doing independent and collaborative research in the humanities.
+Most prominently among our programs is the Summer Institute in the Arts & Humanities (SIAH), established in 2002 through a partnership with the Undergraduate Research Program (URP).
+SIAH offers undergraduates an intensive humanities research opportunity to engage in scholarly research with accomplished scholars and peers while earning full-time academic credit during the summer quarter.
+The Katz Scholars in the Humanities program is a Simpson Center initiative launched in 2019 to engage undergraduates in the scholarship of the annual Katz Distinguished Lecturers.
+Humanities First a new first year experience program for incoming students who want to think broadly about human life, from the Humanities Division of the University of Washington College of Arts & Sciences, generously supported by The Andrew W. Mellon Foundation, resides in the Simpson Center suite of offices and conference rooms.
+Undergraduate research and learning are also the focus of several large-scale faculty-led projects, such as Pedagogies of Reciprocity and the Abolitionist Futures week-long undergraduate institute.
+Learn more about these programs, resources, projects, and partnerships through the links and web pages below.